 The Uniform Premarital Agreement Act (UPAA) has applied to California prenups since 1986.
-In general, this law states that written prenuptial agreements signed by both parties will automatically become effective once the couple marries.
-An agreement can cover a couple’s present and future property rights, as well as other matters related to the marriage, but it can’t negatively affect a child’s right to child support, or take away a court’s power to control child custody and visitation after marriage.
+In general, this law states that written prenuptial agreements signed by both parties, in contemplation of marriage will automatically become effective once the couple marries.
+An agreement can cover a couple’s present and future property rights, as well as other matters related to the marriage, but it can’t negatively affect a child’s right to child support or take away a court’s power to control child custody and visitation after marriage.

 Principles of general contract law also apply to prenuptial agreements.
 Agreements require valid consent, meaning that a person must have the mental ability to consent, and that consent cannot be the result of fraud, inappropriate influence, or mistake.